 Misandrist is the term for women like me who hate men.
 For years I didn’t know such a word existed, and only recently was I able to acknowledge that the venomous hatred from some of the men I had tried to ‘fix,’ matched the hidden hatred and fear I had of my father, which I unconsciously projected onto men in general.
 This awakening has been slow and painful.
 I tried to understand the violent actions of the people who hurt me most within the context of the family and social conditions that developed them psychologically.
 I opened the still raw wounds and felt the pain.
 But most tortuous for me, was to find the compassion and forgiveness necessary to regain my health and well being and bring peace to my soul.

-Just before Christmas in 2010, there was an outcry from Paula Bennett, our Minister for Social Development, published in our national newspapers over the nearly two years of ongoing torture of a nine-year-old girl found by police hiding in a cupboard in her home.
+Just before Christmas in 2010, our newspapers published an outcry from Paula Bennett, our then Minister for Social Development, over the nearly two years of ongoing torture of a nine-year-old girl found by police hiding in a cupboard in her home.
 Bruises covered most of her body.
 Part of her scalp was torn off and a toenail ripped out.
 She also suffered from starvation and dehydration.
 And it was abuse five people knew about, including her teacher.
 Outraged over this, Paula Bennett wrote:

 We undeniably have a problem that is ugly and unpalatable.
 If we don’t face this together as a nation, we turn our backs not just on the truth, but on those thousands of children who deserve to be protected from harm…